-Student's Name: Faculty or Staff Name: Course Name and Number: Difficulty with responsibilities in Class Attendance Please select all that apply to the student: Student is frequently tardy Student is frequently absent without contacting instructor Student has excessive absences but contacts the instructor Difficulty with study habits and assignments Please select all that apply to the student: Student did not pass the first test Student did not turn in the first assignment Student does not take notes Student has difficulty understanding assignments Student has low grades Student lacks participation in class Student does not organize assignments Other: Has student met with you to discuss problems?
-Yes No If No, have you suggested the student meet with you?
-Yes No Does the student exhibit a willingness to improve academic performance?
-Yes No Please provide some specific needs that you feel should be addressed with this student.
+Student's Name: Faculty or Staff Name: Course Name and Number: Difficulty with responsibilities in Class Attendance Please select all that apply to the student: Student is frequently tardy Student is frequently absent without contacting instructor Student has excessive absences but contacts the instructor Difficulty with study habits and assignments Please select all that apply to the student: Student did not pass the first test Student did not turn in the first assignment Student does not take notes Student does not turn in assignments Student has difficulty understanding assignments Student has low grades Student lacks participation in class Student does not organize assignments Other: Has student met with you to discuss problems?
+Does the student exhibit a willingness to improve academic performance?
+Please provide some specific needs that you feel should be addressed with this student.